-Please note, people of pensionable age will not be affected by the changes to Benefits and Council Tax.
+Please note, people of pensionable age will not be affected.

-If you rent your home from a Social Housing Landlord or Housing Association, new rules mean that housing benefit will be reduced if you have more bedrooms than the new rules say that you need, for example if your children have grown up and left home.
+If you rent your home from a Social Housing Landlord or Housing Association, housing benefit will be reduced if you have more bedrooms than the rules say that you need, for example if your children have grown up and left home.

 You will have to pay the difference yourself out of your other benefits or income.